An Alternative Trajectory for Generative AI: Goal of DSS: Enhancing the productivity of every worker

 \subsubsection{Data coalitions and collective bargaining}

 To operationalize data dignity, we envision the rise of data coalitions: collective bargaining entities that pool the data of professionals and negotiate licensing terms with AI developers~\citep{dss_data_coalitions}.
 A radiologist data coalition might license a high-quality dataset of annotated scans, so that the doctors receive a royalty stream.
-This creates a self-reinforcing cycle: Experts are incentivized to maintain the high-quality KGs that power the DSS, which in turn preserves the system's long-term epistemic integrity.
+This creates a self-reinforcing cycle: Experts are incentivized to maintain the high-quality KGs that power the DSS, which in turn preserves the long-term integrity of the system.